 Whether you’re subletting your New York City apartment or looking for college roommates, it’s always good to know what you’re getting into.
 Even if you know the person, unexpected issues may arise when you start living together.
-To save you both a lot of headaches it’s best to learn as much about each other as you can.
+To save a lot of headaches, it’s best to learn as much about each other as you can.

 Below you will find essential questions to ask a potential roommate.
 Also, should you find someone you can live with, you might also want to consider a roommate agreement.
 We give you the rundown, read on.